Black Friday 2018 iPhone deals: Free iPhone XR, $750 off iPhone XS now; free $400 iPhone X gift card soon

-The first Black Friday and Cyber Monday iPhone deals are already live, with more trickling out between now and Nov.
-26. These two huge sales days in the US mean deep discounts for iPhones of every stripe, from the iPhone X, iPhone XR, XS and XS Max all the way to the diminutive iPhone SE and older models.
-It also means that now is the best time to buy a new iPhone.
+New day, new iPhone Black Friday and Cyber Monday deals!
+Some are already live, many start tomorrow and Friday, and another wave will hit on Nov.
+26 and beyond.
+This huge sales period in the US means deep discounts on iPhones like the iPhone X, iPhone XR, XS and XS Max all the way to the diminutive iPhone SE and older models.
+It also means that now is one of the best times to buy a new iPhone.

 Sales take the form of up to hundreds of dollars off top models, two years of carrier bill credits, and additional gift cards that you can use to buy other gifts for loved ones or yourself.
 Also see Black Friday sales for the Pixel 3, Galaxy Note and Galaxy S9 phones and deals for the excellent OnePlus 6T and top LG models.